MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-*Merge* is the last phase within the data configuration process and it's all about reconciling conflicting data.
+*Merge* is the last phase within the data configuration process and its purpose is reconciling conflicting data.
 Examples for conflicting data might be the customer name which resides in two of your datasets but shows a little bit different (Grant Marshall versus Grant), or a phone number format that slightly differs (617-8030-91X versus 617803091X).
 Merging those conflicting data points is done on an attribute-by-attribute basis as we will see in this section.

 Once completing *Match*, you can access *Merge* via the **Merge** tile within the **Configure Data** page.